ankitbioinfo/NiCo_Documentation/docs/tutorial2.rst

     scov.make_excel_sheet_for_gene_correlation(cov_out)

-E: Cell type covariation visualization
+D: Cell type covariation visualization
 --------------------------------------

-Plot covariations between niche cell types (x-axis) and central cell type (y-axis, defined by list argument choose_celltypes).
+Plot linear regression coefficients between factors of the central cell type (y-axis, defined by list argument choose_celltypes) and factors of niche cell types (x-axis).

 Circle size scales with -log10(p-value) (indicated as number on top of each circle).
 To generate plots for all cell types, leave list argument